Day 1 – October 29th, Friday

 You’ll want to arrive on the early side at the San Francisco Airport.
 You’ll be whisked away from SFO heading north to Healdsburg in upper Sonoma Valley for our next two nights.
 Snacks will be provided for the journey which is just over 1 hour.

-Free time this afternoon to walk around the picture-perfect town of Healdsburg for shopping and inspiration at Gallery Lulo, Tamarind, Susan Graff, LimeStone, Cupcake, Oska and more.
+Free time this afternoon to walk around the picture-perfect town of Healdsburg for shopping and inspiration at spots like Gallery Lulo, Tamarind, Susan Graff, LimeStone, Cupcake, Oska and more.
 Or, you may prefer to stay and rest back at the hotel.
 If you need a pick-me-up, try some of the locals’ favorite coffee at Flying Goat coffee.

 Day 2 – October 30th, Saturday